 Don’t panic, but for a while, don’t come, either.

-Catoctin Presbyterian Church building is closed until further notice.
-All activities at the church or in person are canceled, including our partners in other organizations who meet at the church.
+the Catoctin Presbyterian Church building is closed until further notice.
+All in person activities at the church are canceled, including our partners in other organizations who meet at the church.

 Pastor David will be leading worship online.
 Details are here and at our Facebook Page.
 We are using the zoom.us platform.
 You may want to visit their website to familiarize yourself with it if you haven’t already, and maybe download their app.
 We’re also holding weekly online prayer meetings on Wednesday evenings at 6:00 p.m.
 (ET).
 Click here to join us.

 We will still provide pastoral care to our flock to the best of our ability.